keu/docs/software/cli-reference.md

 `astro deployment team add --deployment-id=<deployment-id> --team-id=<team-id> --role=<deployment_level_role>`

-You can retrieve a Team's ID by accessing the Team in the Software UI and copying the last part of the URL in your web browser.
+You can retrieve a Team's ID in one of two ways:

+- Access the Team in the Software UI and copy the last part of the URL in your web browser.
 For example, if your Team is located at `BASEDOMAIN.astronomer.io/w/cx897fds98csdcsdafasdot8g7/team/cl4iqjamcnmfgigl4852flfgulye`, your Team ID would be `cl4iqjamcnmfgigl4852flfgulye`.
+- Run [`astro deployment team list`](#astro-deployment-team-list) and copy the value in the `ID` column.

 ### Flags